CiscoDevNet/terraform-provider-aci/legacy-docs/docs/r/rest_managed.html.markdown

   * `content` - (map) A map of key-value pairs which represents the attributes for the child object.
 When annotation is provided in the content of the child it will take precedence over the annotation set at the parent level.

-* `child_on_destroy` - (block) A nested block representing a child object to be modified during terraform destroy operations.
-Multiple child_on_destroy blocks can be specified.
+* `child_on_destroy` - (block) A nested block representing a child object to be modified during Terraform destroy operations.
+Multiple `child_on_destroy` blocks can be specified.
 Children listed here will be updated with the specified content instead of being deleted.
-Children not listed in child_on_destroy will be deleted normally during destroy.
+Children not listed in `child_on_destroy` will be deleted normally during destroy.

-  !> child_on_destroy only takes effect when content_on_destroy is also specified.
-Without content_on_destroy, all children will be deleted using the standard deletion process.
+  !> `child_on_destroy` only takes effect when `content_on_destroy` is also specified.
+Without `content_on_destroy`, all children will be deleted using the standard deletion process.

-  ~> Only children that have both matching rn and class_name in child_on_destroy will be modified during destroy.
+  ~> Only children that have both matching `rn` and `class_name` in `child_on_destroy` will be modified during destroy.
 All other children will be deleted.

   #### Required ####